ryanbartley/Cinder-Bullet3D/README.md

-This is a very simple made to order block that makes it easy to include Bullet Physics library with Cinder.
+This is a very simple made to order block that easily gets you up and running with the Bullet Physics library and Cinder.

-Working platform only supports iOS for Cinder 0.8.5.
+Working platform only supports iOS and MacOSX for Cinder 0.8.5. (note: simulator not built for debug, if using simulator you need to switch your scheme to release, debug working on all device and macosx)

-TODO: make macosx and msw working platforms as well.
+TODO: msw working platform as well.

 One included sample just shows Hello World program from http://www.bulletphysics.org/mediawiki-1.5.8/index.php/Hello_World